NativeScript/nativescript-app-templates/packages/template-blank-solid/README.md

-# NativeScript Core Blank Template
+# NativeScript with Solid Blank Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 ## Quick Start
 Execute the following command to create an app from this template:

 ```
-ns create my-blank-js --template @nativescript/template-blank
+ns create my-blank-solid --template @nativescript/template-blank-solid
 ```

-> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-blank).
+> Note: This command will create a new NativeScript app that uses the latest version of this template published to [npm](https://www.npmjs.com/package/@nativescript/template-blank-solid).

 If you want to create a new app that uses the source of the template from the `main` branch, you can execute the following: